fenago/tableau-fundamentals/lab-guides/md/Lab_15.md

 logical copies of the data at that point in the flow.

-One important thing to notice is that four of the step types represent the four major transformations of data we discussed in *Chapter 14*, *Structuring Messy Data to Work Well in Tableau*.
+One important thing to notice is that four of the step types represent the four major transformations of data we discussed in *Lab 14*, *Structuring Messy Data to Work Well in Tableau*.
 The step types of **Pivot**, **Union**, **Join**, and **Aggregate** exactly match those transformations, while the **Clean Step** allows various other